True Terpenes Like Beta-Caryophyllene Are Raising the Bar on Cannabis Medicine

 As beta-caryophyllene interacts with CB receptors, it is the focus of intense study.
 Already researchers have uncovered its unique ability to communicate with the CB2 receptor, which is the one responsible for pain (acute, chronic inflammatory, and neuropathic), inflammation (neuroinflammatory, peripheral disorders), and neuroprotection.

 The main focus of the research is its potential for effective pain management.
 Considering the many problems associated with the current pain treatment options, such as opioids, it not surprising that patients and researchers alike are exploring all alternatives.
 There is particular interest in natural, plant-derived, and non-psychoactive beta-caryophyllene.

-In a study on mice from 2008, researchers uncovered, for the first time, that beta-caryophyllene selectively binds to the CB2 receptor and acts as a full agonist.
+In a 2008 study on mice — published in Communicative and Integrative Biology — researchers uncovered, for the first time, that beta-caryophyllene selectively binds to the CB2 receptor and acts as a full agonist.
 This means it locks into the receptor, like a hand in a glove, to activate it.
 The study found, that when mice received an oral solution of beta-caryophyllene, there was a potent anti-inflammatory effect.
 Mice bred to lack the CB2 receptor did not experience the same anti-inflammatory benefit from beta-caryophyllene exposure.

-In a recent publication, another set of mice were exposed to capsaicin-induced pain.
+Recent research, published in the European Journal of Pain (2013) — saw aset of mice exposed to capsaicin-induced pain.
 When injected with beta-caryophyllene, the authors behind the study measured a substantial decrease in the level of pain response.
-Very interestingly, the authors also found that a beta-caryophyllene injection boosted the pain reducing power of morphine.
-These results support other research which has found cannabis compliments and improves opioids’ analgesia capabilities.
+Interestingly, the authors also found that a beta-caryophyllene injection boosted the pain reducing power of morphine.
+These results also support other research which has found cannabis compliments and improves opioids’ analgesia capabilities.